dashbird/site/content/blog/how-to-reduce-costs-on-aws-lambda.md

 author: "Renato Byrro"
 author_image: "/images/team/renato.jpg"
 blog: ["Serverless", "Cost-Efficiency", "Well-Architected"]
-draft: true
 ---

-As a Serverless computing service, Lambda already [saves hundreds of thousands of dollars](https://dashbird.io/shamrock-case-study/) for many companies out there.
+As a Serverless computing service, Lambda already [saves hundreds of thousands of dollars](https://sls.dashbird.io/going-serverless-case-study) for many companies out there.
 While traditional server-based infrastructures usually lead to overprovisioning and waste, the Serverless pay-per-use model enables cost-effective cloud spending.

 Nevertheless, there are still more cost-saving opportunities that many development teams miss on AWS Lambda.